cr-xxhash

 # Output: a8fe69ba5ce06d72 README.md

-See TODO.md for planned features and known issues.
+See TODO.md and TODO_TESTS.md for planned features and testing roadmap.

 Benchmark Mode (xxhsum -b)